Identifying and removing deprecated APIs

 Tools and Techniques for Identification

-- Static Analysis: Roslyn analyzers, ReSharper/Rider, and .NET Upgrade Assistant.
+- Static analysis: Roslyn analyzers, ReSharper/Rider, and the .NET Upgrade Assistant can identify problematic patterns automatically.

 Strategies for Removal and Replacement

-- Prioritize: Fix breaking changes first, then address less critical deprecated code.
+- Prioritize by impact: Fix breaking changes that prevent compilation first, then address less critical deprecated code in order of risk.

-- Find Modern Equivalents: Use official docs, extension methods, or middleware replacements.
+- Find modern equivalents: Use official Optimizely and Microsoft docs, extension methods, or middleware replacements as the authoritative source for replacements.

-- Incremental Refactoring: Refactor feature by feature with tests in place to avoid regressions.
+- Incremental refactoring: Refactor feature by feature with tests in place at each step to catch regressions before they accumulate.

 Conclusion